WHAT IS A BREAST AUGMENTATION?

 Bruising and swelling

-Bruising and swelling are common after cosmetic surgery, particularly in the early stages of recovery.
+Bruising and swelling are expected effects after cosmetic surgery, especially during the initial stages of recovery.

 Read more

-These symptoms are part of the body’s natural response to trauma.
-Surgeons may recommend compression garments, elevation, and cold compresses to help minimize these effects.
-While bruising and swelling are temporary, they can cause discomfort and can affect the recovery timeline.
-Patience and adherence to post-operative guidelines can aid in reducing the duration and severity of these side effects.
+Bruising and swelling are part of the body’s normal healing response after surgery.
+Measures such as compression garments, elevation, and cold compresses may be recommended to help manage these effects.
+Although usually temporary, bruising and swelling can cause discomfort and may influence the recovery process.
+Following post-operative care instructions can assist in supporting recovery, but the duration and severity of these symptoms vary between individuals.

 Bleeding

-Bleeding during or after surgery is a potential complication that can occur in any surgical procedure, including cosmetic surgery.
+Bleeding during or after surgery is a possible complication of any surgical procedure, including cosmetic surgery.

 Read more